 This course teaches students to model biological systems using engineering modeling techniques.
 Students will learn to model the systems and quantitatively analyze how a change in the biological system (such as disease) affects the output.
 The course will cover both cellular functions, such as sodium potassium pumps, and biological systems modeling, such as potential propagation, muscle dynamics, and disease-related phenomena.
-Prerequisites: BIO 146 and EGR 231.
+Prerequisites: BIO 153 and either EGR 231 or 262.